There are generally two types of expenses associated with translation of a website:

 - Infrastructure costs

-Translation is generally priced as a per-word cost, based on the number of words in the original source content.
-For professional translation via a translation agency such as Translation Services USA, you can expect costs between $0.10 and $0.25 (and up!) depending on the language, turnaround times, specialized content, etc. Typically, professional translation involves one or more translators plus an editor/reviewer.
+Professional website translation is generally calculated on a per-word basis and additional fees such as proofreading, transcreation and multimedia adaptability are accessed as extras.
+Based on the number of words in the original source content, the price for a job would vary.
+For professional translation via a translation agency such as Translation Services USA, you can expect costs between $0.15 and $0.30 depending on the language, turnaround times, specialized content, etc. Typically, professional translation involves one or more translators plus an editor/reviewer.
 You might also find additional costs to write a style guide for translating your site, to develop a glossary of standardized terms, and to do linguistic QA to review the final product.

 There are some ways to reduce the overall cost of translation.
 You could work with one translator, without an editor.
 Or, perhaps your site has a community of engaged users, and you can ask your community for help, either with the initial translation or the final review; this must be done carefully, with the right tools and the right approach.
 And in some limited cases, machine translations (MT) might be useful.
 In general, the quality of machine translations is nowhere near that of human translation, but companies like Google and Amazon are making good progress with neural MT services.